tolinwei/tube-vim/README.md

 ```

-**tube-vim** is a integrated shell development environment that you can easily set up by **running a single command**:
+**tube-vim** is a integrated shell-based development environment that you can easily set up by **running a single command**:

 ```
 bash <(curl -L https://raw.githubusercontent.com/tolinwei/tube-vim/master/install.sh)
 ```

-It includes best practical Vim setting with a bunch of must-have plugins managed by modern [Vundle](https://github.com/gmarik/Vundle.vim), decent color schemes [gruvbox](https://github.com/morhetz/gruvbox) ([gruvbox-terminal](https://github.com/flipxfx/gruvbox-terminal) | [gruvbox-generalized](https://github.com/morhetz/gruvbox-generalized)) and [Solarized](http://ethanschoonover.com/solarized) for both Vim and Terminal/[iTerm2](http://iterm2.com/) (if you're using OS X).
+It includes best practical Vim setting with a bunch of must-have plugins managed by modern [Vundle](https://github.com/gmarik/Vundle.vim), together with decent color schemes [gruvbox](https://github.com/morhetz/gruvbox) ([gruvbox-terminal](https://github.com/flipxfx/gruvbox-terminal) | [gruvbox-generalized](https://github.com/morhetz/gruvbox-generalized)).
 The used plugins will be listed and explained below.

-Different from other integrated Vim configuration, **tube-vim** also uses Z shell (a true hacker's shell)'s wrapper **oh-my-zsh** ([Github](https://github.com/robbyrussell/oh-my-zsh) | [Official size](http://ohmyz.sh/)) as the replacement of system default bash shell.
+Different from other integrated Vim configuration, **tube-vim** also uses Z shell (zsh)'s wrapper **oh-my-zsh** ([Github](https://github.com/robbyrussell/oh-my-zsh) | [Official size](http://ohmyz.sh/)) as the replacement of system default bash shell.
 Due to its full compatibility with bash, you can switch to zsh easily without any learning curse while you can also enjoy a lot new benefits listed [here](https://github.com/robbyrussell/oh-my-zsh/wiki).

 ## Preview
 ![gruvbox-bashrc-pre](https://raw.githubusercontent.com/tolinwei/dev-config/master/preview/gruvbox-bashrc-pre.png)